Wrapped (magazine): History and profile

 Wrapped was launched in 2004.
 Ladies And Ladders purchased the magazine early in 2006.
 Marie Gregory, owner and publisher originally form the UK, employed Albert Lotter, as Editor and with complete control over the magazine's direction and editorial drive.

 During this period, Wrapped acquired a finalist position in the 2006 Nedbank Art's and Culture Trust Awards, for its contribution to culture in South Africa.

-The magazine has been actively involved in various awareness projects, as well as charity campaigns.
-With the annual Sisters With Blisters walk (money donated for abused women and children) the magazine took part in walking three kilometres in high heels.
-Even sporty and muscular Albert "Al" Lotter participated in a pair of green-turquoise stiletto heels.
-When interviewed as to why he took part, he said "It's abusing yourself for women and kids who suffer, except this is self-inflicted.
-I will probably have blisters on my blisters after this."

-The editor is a known activist and charity supporter, he has often donated money to worthy causes all over South Africa.